PRBonn/SHINE_mapping/README.md

 6. We also provide an option to conduct incremental mapping with a replay strategy in a local sliding window.
 You can turn this on by setting `window_replay_on: True` with a valid `window_radius_m` indicating the size of the sliding window.

 7. It's also possible to incorporate semantic information in our SHINE-Mapping framework.
 You may set `semantic_on = True` in the `utils/config.py` file to enable semantic mapping and also provide semantic supervision by setting the `label_path` in the config file.
+The labels should be in [Semantic KITTI](http://semantic-kitti.org/) format.
+An example semantic reconstruction results using Semantic KITTI can be downloaded from [here](https://uni-bonn.sciebo.de/s/ZO5e0PU9JCYKXYl).

 </details>